kubernetes/enhancements/keps/sig-storage/1847-autoremove-statefulset-pvcs/README.md

 getting deleted.
 Controller will exit the current reconcile loop and attempt to reconcile in the next iteration.
 This avoids a race with PVC deletion.

-When `PersistentVolumeClaimReclaimPolicy` is set to `RemoveOnStatefulSetDeletion` the owner reference in PVC points to the StatefulSet.
+When `PersistentVolumeClaimDeletePolicy` is set to `RemoveOnStatefulSetDeletion` the owner reference in PVC points to the StatefulSet.
 When a scale up or down occurs, the PVC would remain the same.
 PVCs previously in use before scale down will be used again when the scale up occurs.
 The PVC deletion should happen only after the Pod gets deleted.
 Since the Pod ownership has `blockOwnerDeletion` set to